RoboCupatHomeSim/interactive-cleanup-unity/README.md

 1. Open this project with Unity.
 2. Click [Assets]-[Import Package]-[Custom Package...].
-3. Select a common unitypackage (e.g. wrs-virtual-common.unitypackage) and open the file.
+3. Select a common unitypackage (e.g. robocup-common.unitypackage) and open the file.
 4. Click [Import] button.
 5. Please confirm that no error occurred in Console window.